 Students will be joining one of the largest History PGCE programmes in the country, allowing them to benefit from a team of tutors with a wide range of expertise and interests.
 Students will also be able to develop strong peer networks across tutor groups and share ideas, resources and advice.

 The PGCE course explores a number of aspects of diverse multicultural histories, and our tutors and alumni are regularly involved in presenting such hidden histories in local and national forums.
 We also offer students unique London-based opportunities at museums or other historical sites, in order to develop understanding of learning history outside the classroom.

 UCL also hosts the Centre for Holocaust Education and we provide the opportunity to complete a full two-day teachers’ programme in Holocaust Education.
 Moreover, we have strong links with the history department at UCL and their specialist units like the Centre for the Study of the Legacies of British Slave-ownership.

 You will develop knowledge and understanding of the national curriculum, its targets and content, together with an understanding of wider statutory requirements.
 You will advance your teaching and classroom management skills to a high level, and enhance your capacity for self-reflection and further professional development.

 You will undertake two school placements during your training and these will be at two of our excellent alliance schools.

 UCL Institute of Education (IOE) is a global leader in teacher education.
 Their programmes are recognised by Ofsted as “outstanding” in every criterion across Primary and Secondary Education.
 All UCL School Direct students have full access to UCL student support services and facilities.

 This programme follows the exact same structure as the PGCE route and awards the PGCE and QTS.
 The only difference is that students apply directly via UCAS to the school or alliance.
 Candidates will still attend the same university lectures.

-Click here to search for full details of the History course
+Click here for full details of the History course